Online group profile

 When ordering the online version of the questionnaire, you will also receive a link to a webpage with your group’s profile.
 Group profiles (based on the link answered by your group) will be automatically generated.
 The profile is dynamic and will allways be updated without refreshing the page.
 You will also see how many participants have already completed the questionnaire.
-(Useful both during the workshop and in a pre-scoring situation!)
+(Useful both during the workshop and in a pre-scoring situation!).
+It also provides information about how many participants of each color there are in the group (great help when creating one-color groups!)
 This feature is suitable both for PC (e.g. projector) and your mobile device (phone/iPad etc.)

 1. The Hexagon view presents distribution of the individual participants in a two-dimensional space – a hexagon.
 The participants are represented as dots and their location is a function of scores on all three colours.
 The actual scores can be visible when you hover the pointer above a particular dot.